DaneVinson/scarredworld/TS4/Contracts/04 - Rocks/readme.md

 ## Timeline

 ## Contract Results
+* Success: Confirm the location of the island mine
+* Success: Explore (clear) the mine
-* Success: Established the viability of the target for the mining of diamonds.
+* Success: Established the viability of the mine for diamonds production

 ## Spoils Ledger
 * Wreckage of the Driftfit